dustin-lennon/Nova-UCIP-Stardate--Date--Time/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1290255553:

+*	Reworked server timezone issue again.
+This time using PHP 5.2+ DateTime class.
+By doing this, you now have to be running version 5.2 or greater of PHP.
+If you aren't, you will be unable to use this MOD.

 1290030403:

 *	Reworked server timezone issue.
 Added a switch statement to set the PHP value to whatever timezone was set in Nova.